KalebKE/ME7Tuner/README.md

 ME7Tuner can provide calculations that allow ME7 to be tuned with accurate airflow, pressure and load measurements which can simplify calibrations.

-## Do I need to use ME7Tuner?
+## READ ME FIRST!
+Do I need to use ME7Tuner?

-Not unless you have significantly increased power requirements.
-Refer to the following tables.
+You probably don't need to use ME7Tuner.
+For most applications, the stock M-box is sufficient to support the power you want to make.

 In general ME7Tuner is only useful if you need to request more than 191% load on an M-Box.
 This means that K03 and most K04 configurations do not need the level of calibrations provided by ME7Tuner.

+The following information should give you a good estimate of what hardware you need to achieve a given power goal, how much calibration you will need to do to support that power and if ME7Tuner is useful to you.

+Refer to the following tables to determine if ME7Tuner is useful to you:

 ##### Stock MAP Limit